janpetzold/prince2-foundation-summary/README.md

 Tasks:

 1. write PPD (describe main product, SU phase, Senior User/Supplier provide information)
-2. create product breakdown structure (hierarchical list all products, e.g. Mind Map)
+2. create product breakdown structure (hierarchical list all products, e.g. Mind Map, but no sequence)
 3. write product descriptions (for required products)
-4. create product flow diagram (product flows/interdependencies, product sequence, a bit like an IKEA assembly diagram)
+4. create product flow diagram (product flows/interdependencies, sequence of creation of products, a bit like an IKEA assembly diagram)

 A product checklist lists all major products and delivery dates.

-#### Steps in producing a PRINCE2 plan ####
-- Design the plan
-- define and analyze the products
-- identifiy activities and dependencies
-- prepare estimates
-- prepare the schedule
-- document the plan

 #### Creation of plans ####
 - Initiation Stage Plan for the first stage is created by PM
 - Product-based plans are created by PM and/or TM, used in SU, IP and SB processes
 - Stage Plan is created by PM during SB process
+- Stage Plan gets updated as soon as actuals are received from a WP
 - project plan needs to be approved by PB, is also updated in SB process and at the end of project
 - team plans are optional, created by TM
 - Executive approves project plan